Causes of Hard Starting When Engine Is Cold

 If you don't have this manual yet, you can buy a relatively inexpensive copy through Amazon.
-Haynes manuals include photographs, drawings, step-by-step procedures, maintenance schedule and procedures, component location and replacement instructions, and systems' specifications.
+Haynes manuals include photographs, drawings, step-by-step procedures, maintenance schedule and procedures, component location and replacement instructions, and system specifications.

 You can work on many maintenance tasks, and many of the following projects, at home and recoup your small investment in a short period of time.

-1. Fuel System Malfunction
+- Fuel System Malfunctions

-1. Fuel System Malfunction
+1. Fuel System Malfunctions

 Faulty components within the fuel system may cause a hard-starting condition.
-An engine requires a clean, flowing source of air and fuel to start and operate correctly, according to engine and ambient temperature conditions.
+An engine requires a clean, flowing source of air and fuel to start and operate correctly, according to the engine and ambient temperature conditions.
 Here are some components you may want to check.

-1.1 Clogged air filter
+1.1 Clogged Air Filter

-Over time, the filter element accumulates dirt and debris, gradually restricting air flow until the engine starves for air.
+Over time, the filter element accumulates dirt and debris, gradually restricting airflow until the engine starves for air.
 This will make your engine hard to start.